-Making Rum using Molasses and the Still Spirits Condensers
+Making Rum using Molasses and the Alembic Pot Still

 By far the best quality Rum will be made using Molasses as a base.
 2kg of Molasses will produce a the perfect rich rum flavour.